eliastuo/bayessynth/README.md

 # *bayessynth:* BSC Models in Python

 The bayessynth package is a Python implementation of the Bayesian Synthetic Control (BSC).
-BSC is a probabilistic method for quantitative social science, developed in [Tuomaala (2019)](https://arxiv.org/abs/1910.06106 "Arxiv preprint")[^fn].
+BSC is a probabilistic method for quantitative social science, developed in [Tuomaala (2019)](https://arxiv.org/abs/1910.06106 "Arxiv preprint")[1].
 It includes tools to estimate the BSC model with Markov Chain Monte Carlo (MCMC) sampling and to analyze and visualize the results.

 ## Documentation